 99 East Golf Club

-We purposely arrived late in the afternoon so that we could finish as the sun sets, our favourite time of the day to play.
+We purposely arrived late in the afternoon so that we could finish as the sun sets, our favorite time of the day to play.
 99 East was forged out of the jungle back in 2008.
-We learned that the dream of expanding the course to 18 holes has always been the goal, but due to some local politics, it wasn’t until recently that the club has been able to move forward with turning it into reality.
-And, if all goes as planned, 99 East will be 18 holes by mid next year, 2020.
+We learned that the dream of expanding the course to 18 holes has always been the goal.
+However, due to some local politics, it wasn’t until recently that the club has been able to move forward with turning it into reality.
+And, if all goes as planned, 99 East will be 18 holes by mid-next year, 2020.

 99 East offers 4 sets of tees, with the Blacks playing a challenging 3665 yards.
 I played it from the 3486-yard Blue tees, while Menekse pegged it from the 2913-yard Red tees.

-With our clubs loaded onto a red buggy, one that we selected from what we recognized as the colours of the different tees, we made ourselves to the first hole.
-99 East opens with a mild slightly downhill par 5, that has water short and right of the green.
+With our clubs loaded onto a red buggy, one that we selected from what we recognized as the colors of the different tees, we made ourselves to the first hole.
+99 East opens with a mild slightly downhill par 5, which has water short and right of the green.
 We putted out, scribbled down our scores, and eagerly proceeded to the great second hole.

-The par 3 second was one of our favourites on the course.
+The 171-yard par 3 second was one of our favorite par 3’s on the course.
 With the same water that guards the opening hole all along the right, the peninsula green brings it into play.
-And at 171-yards from the Blacks, this one shooter requires you to block out all the beauty that surrounds you and focus on the task at hand.
-Both Menekse and I were up to the challenge, with our well struck shots landing safely on the two-tiered green.
+This one shooter requires you to block out the beauty that surrounds you and focus on the task at hand.
+Both Menekse and I were up to the challenge, with our well-struck shots landing safely on the two-tiered green.
 Unfortunately, neither of us made our birdie putts, with Menekse burning her first edge of the day.

 Menekse must have been captivated by the view because she found one of those beautiful fairway bunkers (beauty is in the eye of the beholder, right honey!).
 As she hit her next shot out, I found the rake and discovered probably the most unique rake that we have ever seen!
 At the end of the handle where the prongs normally reside, were coils, which made the end of the rake circular in nature.
 The design was quite imaginative, after all, how often does a rake deserve a mention in a golf blog!
 However, the design caused the sand to gather in the coil which made it weigh about 2 kilos after a single drag.